Aubrey Marie Seader is an actor, singer, and producer, originally from Bloomington, Indiana, USA.

-PRODUCING Aubrey is a producer and reporter for WFIU Bloomington (an NPR affiliate) where she produces content for the Arts Department.
+SINGING Aubrey studied privately for 5 years with Meredith Kiesgen-Schilling, recent graduate of IU Jacobs School of Music's doctoral program.
+She has performed in a number of musicals, and in a number of choirs over the years.
+Aubrey studies voice with Ray Fellman, vocal instructor for Indiana University's Musical Theater Department.
+Singing PRODUCING Aubrey was a producer and reporter for WFIU Bloomington (an NPR affiliate) where she produced content for the Arts Department.
 While with the Motherline Story Project, she produced the Motherline Story Project Podcast.
 Aubrey also produces the Hijabi Diaries for the Openhearted Campaign, for whom she is also the Project Manager.
+The Hijabi Diaries is an award-winning podcast showcasing stories from the lives of Muslim women who wear hijab.
 In November 2016 Aubrey produced her first rally (featuring music, poetry, and speakers) with MiddleWay House to bring the community of Bloomington, IN (her hometown) together to demonstrate against violence in public places.

 Aubrey co-produced the first ever Ivy Tech Story Series with Ivy Tech Theater Artistic Director and Dean of Fine Arts, Paul Daily.
 The series consisted of four installments, with each night of curated, live true-storytelling focusing on a theme/issue of importance to the Bloomington community.
 The theme was explored in an unbiased way through the experiences of the storytellers, laid out for the live audiences in the form of an original story.
 Themes included "Immigrants, Refugees, and Asylum Seekers," "Reproductive Rights," "On Race," and "On Work."
 Follow the Ivy Tech Storytelling Series on Facebook.